 The Company has adopted a board diversity policy (the "Board Diversity Policy") which sets out the approach to achieve and maintain diversity on the Board in order to enhance the effectiveness of the Board.
+The Company will continue to review and enhance the Board Diversity Policy to ensure compliance with the New CG Code and align with the latest developments.

-The Company seeks to achieve board diversity through the consideration of a number of factors, including but not limited to gender, age, cultural and education background, ethnicity, professional experience, skills, knowledge and length of service.
+The Company seeks to achieve board diversity through the consideration of a number of factors, including but not limited to gender, age, cultural and education background, experience, skills, knowledge and length of service.

 The Board sets measurable objectives to implement the Board Diversity Policy and reviews such objectives from time to time to ensure their appropriateness and ascertain the progress made towards achieving those objectives.
-During the year ended 31 December 2020, the Nomination Committee has considered a number of factors including but not limited to the age, education background and working experience of the candidates when selecting the new Director.
+During the year ended 31 December 2021, the Nomination Committee has considered a number of factors including but not limited to the age, education background and experience when reviewing the structure, size and composition of the Board.